Home CTF Challenge Walkthrough from Practical Binary Analysis

 Running the program occasionally produces varying outputs, displaying random bytes each time.
 I utilized the sleep command to demonstrate the different outputs, as the seed for the srand function would be the same for all processes if executed simultaneously.

-Utilize ltrace to trace the library function calls, revealing that it calls rand to generate a random number and put to print a byte.
+Utilize ltrace to trace the library function calls, revealing that it calls rand to generate a random number and puts to print a byte.

 Use GDB to set a breakpoint at the puts call in order to analyze the surrounding instructions.